AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 Note - This is different from node-level metrics which are scraped by prometheus from the content and discovery nodes through a special `/prometheus_metrics` route.

-Here are some metrics that we intend to:
+Here are some metrics that we intend to collect:

 - The number of CID on each CN that have been replicated at least once
 - The number of CID on each CN that have ***NOT*** been replicated at least once